itaruf/FinancialTradingSystems/README.md

 <ul style="text-align: justify;">
 <li>Test Cases
  <ul>
-  <li>insert order -> succesfully builds the order, creates an order book and stores the new order in it</li>
+  <li>insert order -> successfully builds the order, creates an order book and stores the new order in it</li>
   <li>aggressive sell order -> looks for a matching buy order</li>
   <li>aggressive buy order -> looks for a matching sell order</li>
-  <li>multiple same symbol insert and multiple match -> checks for matching sell / buy orders, remove the fulfilled orders</li>
+  <li>multiple same symbol insert and multiple match -> checks for matching sell / buy orders, and removes the fulfilled orders</li>
   <li>multiple symbol insert -> checks for order creation and storing in the corresponding order book + ^</li>
-  <li>amend order -> searches for the order to amend, depending on the criteria, reajust timestamps and resort orders if needeed + ^</li>
+  <li>amend order -> searches for the order to amend, depending on the criteria, readjusts timestamps and sorts orders if needed + ^</li>
  </ul>
 </li>
 </ul>